 \subsection{Preliminaries}

-Before limit order trading grew in popularity, most financial trades took place in \emph{quote-driven} marketplaces, where a handful of large \emph{market makers} centralize ``buy'' and ``sell'' orders by publishing the prices at which they are willing to buy and sell the asset being traded.
-The sell price will always be higher than the buy price, allowing the market maker to earn a profit in exchange for providing \emph{liquidity} to the market\footnote{Liquidity is difficult to define formally. \textcite{Kyle:1985} instead identified the three key properties of a liquid market to be tightness (``the cost of turning around a position over a short period of time''), depth (``the size of an order-flow innovation required to change prices a given amount'') and resiliency (``the speed with which prices recover from a random, uninformative shock'').} and taking on the risks of market making.
-Such risks include acquiring an undesirable inventory position that later has to be unwound and being exposed to \emph{adverse selection} (i.e., encountering other market participants who have better information about the value of the asset and who can therefore make a profit by buying or selling, often repeatedly, with the market maker \cite{Parlour:2008}).
-Any other market participants who want to buy or sell the asset only have access to the prices made publicly available by these market makers, and the only action available to a market participant who wishes to buy (respectively, sell) the asset is to immediately buy (respectively, sell) at one of the prices that the market makers have made available.
-The purchasing and sale of tickets via ticket touts is an example of a quote-driven market in action.
+Before LOBs grew in popularity, most financial trades took place in \emph{quote-driven} marketplaces, in which a handful of large \emph{market makers} centralize buy and sell orders by publishing the prices at which they are willing to buy and sell the traded asset.
+The market makers set their sell price higher than their buy price in order to earn a profit in exchange for providing \emph{liquidity}\footnote{Liquidity is difficult to define formally. \citet{Kyle:1985} identified the three key properties of a liquid market to be tightness (``the cost of turning around a position over a short period of time''), depth (``the size of an order-flow innovation required to change prices a given amount''), and resiliency (``the speed with which prices recover from a random, uninformative shock'').} to the market, for taking on the risk of acquiring an undesirable inventory position, and for being exposed to possible \emph{adverse selection} (i.e., encountering other traders who have better information about the value of the asset and who can therefore make a profit by buying or selling, often repeatedly, with the market maker \citep{Parlour:2008}).
+The only prices available to other traders who want to buy or sell the asset are those made public by the market makers, and the only action available to such traders is to immediately buy or sell at one of the market makers' prices.
+Ticket touts exemplify a quote-driven market in action.

-A \emph{limit order market} is much more flexible because every market participant has the option of posting buy (respectively, sell) \emph{orders:}
+An LOB is much more flexible because every trader has the option of posting buy (respectively, sell) \emph{orders.}